GitNAG0/ReadMe-Generator/README.md

   # ReadMe-Generator
   # ReadMe Generator
-  Code to Generate a ReadMe for your Github projects.
+  An easy way to create a ReadMe for your Github projects!
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#Usage)